wbingli/geekdict/README.md

 * geekdict list  : List all words you have searched
 * geekdict remove : Remove word you know from your new words list
 * Use google translate engine as alternative, as well as supporting other target language.
 Low priority, only focus on Chinese.
-* A simple website
-	- Provide own translate service to translate and save new words
-	- A command line interface to do the same thing like this
-	- A nice web page to show all your new words, which could be a good place to review the new words and remember them.

 License
 -------